dharanim04/Project_PokerCards_IServices/README.md

 Fails and displays error message if file doesn't exists.

 Build the solution and run project.

+## Build and run using VS code
+Download and clone the project.
+Build the project using CMD- $dotnet build traverse into Project_PokerCards folder. (as folder contains 2 projects).
+To run the project CMD: $dotnet run

+#Displays out Showing
+filepath and
+File exist or not
+Player 1: 263 hands
+Player 2: 237 hands

 ## Unit Test Cases
 Have used Nunit test cases